hasura/graphql-engine/docs/graphql/manual/auth/jwt.rst

 HMAC-SHA based
 +++++++++++++++
 Your auth server is using HMAC-SHA algorithms to sign JWTs, and is using a 256-bit key.
-Then the JWT config will look like:
+In this case, the JWT config will look like:

 .. code-block:: json